 The term “surgery” is often associated with general anesthesia and long hospital stays.
 But oral surgery is much different.
-At Howe Dental Associates, Dr. Michael Weiner regularly performs routine oral surgery in Passaic, New Jersey, including tooth extractions, implant placement and emergency care for facial trauma.
-To request your oral surgery consultation with our dentist call the office at 973-365-1931.
+At Howe Dental Associates, Dr. Michael Weiner and Dr. Carol Cabello regularly perform routine oral surgery in Passaic, New Jersey, including tooth extractions, implant placement and emergency care for facial trauma.
+To request your oral surgery consultation with our dentists, call the office at 973-365-1931.

 Oral surgery is a blanket term used to describe any surgical procedure performed on or around your mouth and jaw.
 There are many different types of oral surgeries.
 Some surgeries help relieve pain or prevent infection, while others repair damage following accidents or injuries.